pryv/open-pryv.io/README.md

  app-web-auth3 for the authentication.
 ![Request Access](readme/get-auth-popup.png )

-c) Register/Login to your local setup
+c) Register/Login to your local setup.
+You will get endpoint like https://{token}@my-computer.rec.la/youruser/
 ![Request Access](readme/signup.png )

 2.You can try various **api requests** (including the same registration/login) using **postman** - find documentation that could be imported into the Postman (to make Rest requests) - [https://api .pryv.com/open-api/](https://api.pryv.com/open-api/).

+* You also can check the database by using [mongo-express](http://0.0.0.0:8081/) that was launched together with docker-compose

 #### Install locally without docker
 Install script has been tested on Linux Ubuntu 18.04 LTS and MacOSX.